Our Family of Companies

 Once you’ve started your claim, here’s what to expect.
 While the timelines and requirements can vary, the general process looks like this:

-2. Claim Review: We'll review your submission and contact you to request any additional documents, if needed.
+1. Claim Review: We'll review your claim and contact you if we need additional documents.

-3. Final Review: Once all required documentation is received, we’ll conduct a final review.
-If anything is still missing, we’ll let you know.
+2. Final Review: Once all documentation is received, we’ll do a final review. we’ll contact you if anything is still missing.

 Frequently Asked Questions